10 UI UX Design Portfolio Examples to Inspire You (Updated for 2025)

 1. Jane Noh

-Jane's portfolio stands up for its bold color palette, strong research, and attention to detail.
+Jane's portfolio stands up for its bold color palette, strong research, and attention to detail, showcasing her skills as a product designer.
 Using vibrant imagery and font choices across her work, Jane creates a portfolio that is incredibly visually dynamic.

 Jane also has a background in education and brings what she learned from teaching to her UX design work.
 This shows particularly in products such as Domokos, a responsive project geared towards helping teach math—her area of expertise from when she was an educator herself.